Exchange an OIDC Token for JFrog Access

 Note

-: This command is designed for CI/CD pipelines.
-OIDC tokens are short-lived credentials generated inside a CI job β€” they cannot be created locally.
+This command is designed for continuous integration and delivery (CI/CD) pipelines.
+OIDC tokens are short-lived credentials generated inside a CI job.
+You cannot create them locally.

 Prerequisites